Addiction Recovery Counseling Services, LLC (“ARCS”) Student Handbook

 2. CARC Certification is not valid in practice jurisdictions outside of the United States.

-3. CARCs are certified to conduct individual, couple, family and unrelated-large and small group sessions.
+4. Coaches are certified to conduct individual, couple, family and unrelated-large and small group sessions.

-4. CARCs can opt to see their respective clients online, in person and/or by phone.
+5. Coaches can opt to see their respective clients online, in person and/or by phone.

+6. Coaches can choose their own specialization(s), within the broader context of helping clients to change any unwanted emotional, cognitive, behavioral, relationship or other patterns.
 Since CARCs have information related to helping anyone to change behavior patterns, other popular specializations include healing from codependence, change-of-life coaching and business coaching.

-After Graduation, Coaches will be eligible to remain enrolled in the ARCS Program and continue into the Coaching Journey, in which they can receive ongoing support to cultivate their own, respective ARCS Class(es), including but not limited to:
+8. After Graduation, Coaches will be eligible to opt to remain enrolled in the ARCS Program and continue into the ARCS Coaching Journey.

 Although ARCS will make a reasonable effort to provide each Coach with resources for advice and other forms of professional and career development resources, this in no way constitutes a promise or guarantee of employment, contract position, teaching position and/or success as a Coach, in the coaching capacity, upon completion of the Program; furthermore, any and all forms of Career assistance may be suspended in the event that financial commitments are determined to be delinquent and/or in default.
 ARCS is not affiliated with or sanctioned by any state, governmental, regulatory body or accreditation agency in any official capacity.
 ARCS certification is wholly independent and no representation otherwise is made herein.